navkaran4565/Signin-App-using-MEVN-stack/README.md

 * Escort required
 * Escort name (only if Escort checked)

-Once the user fills in all the details and submits his/her infromation,it gets stored in the database.The databse can be viewed by the admin.Admin can sign in to view the data.The UI in this application is user friendly.There is no delay to store the data in the database when a user signs in.
+Once the user fills in all the details and submits his/her infromation,it gets stored in the database.The databse can be viewed by the admin.Admin can do this by signin.The UI in this application is user friendly.There is no delay to store the data in the database when a user signs in.

 ## Tools